for Mac OS users only! # if you run into any SSL certification issues, # you may need to run the following command for a Mac OS installation. # $/Applications/Python 3.x/Install Certificates.command import os, ssl if (not os.environ.get('PYTHONHTTPSVERIFY', '') and getattr(ssl, '_create_unverified_c

-In this lab, we investigate the ways in which the statistics from a random sample of data can serve as point estimates for population parameters.
+In this tutorial, we investigate the ways in which the statistics from a random sample of data can serve as point estimates for population parameters.
 We're interested in formulating a sampling distribution of our estimate in order to learn about the properties of the estimate, such as its distribution.

 # for Mac OS users only! # if you run into any SSL certification issues, # you may need to run the following command for a Mac OS installation. # $/Applications/Python 3.x/Install Certificates.command import os, ssl if (not os.environ.get('PYTHONHTTPSVERIFY', '') and getattr(ssl, '_create_unverified_context', None)): ssl._create_default_https_context = ssl._create_unverified_context